topstar210/topstar210/README.md

 ## Senior Web & Mobile Developer.

 - 🔭 I'm a full time developer.
-- 🌱 I'm a Software Engineer, specialized in Javascript,java,swift.
+- 🌱 I'm a Software Engineer, specialized in Javascript,PHP.

 ### Connect with me: